jovotech/jovo-framework/docs/integrations/analytics/chatbase.md

 // src/app.js

-const { ChatbaseAlexa, ChatbaseGoogleAssistant } = require('jovo-analytics-chatbase');
+const { ChatbaseAlexa, ChatbaseGoogleAssistant, ChatbaseCore } = require('jovo-analytics-chatbase');

 app.use(
     new ChatbaseAlexa(),
-    new ChatbaseGoogleAssistant()
+    new ChatbaseGoogleAssistant(),
-);
+    new ChatbaseCore() // used for jovo-platform-core );

 // @language=typescript

 // src/app.ts

-import { ChatbaseAlexa, ChatbaseGoogleAssistant } from 'jovo-analytics-chatbase';
+import { ChatbaseAlexa, ChatbaseGoogleAssistant, ChatbaseCore } from 'jovo-analytics-chatbase';

 app.use(
     new ChatbaseAlexa(),
-    new ChatbaseGoogleAssistant()
+    new ChatbaseGoogleAssistant(),
-);
+    new ChatbaseCore(), // used for jovo-platform-core );
 ```